-A. Pre-Application Meeting.
+- A. Pre-Application Meeting.
 A pre-application meeting with the Town Planner prior to the submittal of a special permit application is strongly encouraged.
 A preliminary concept plan should be provided at this meeting.
-The preliminary concept plans

-B. Review Process.
+The preliminary concept plans shall be at a scale of 1" = 40', unless the applicant and Town Planner agree on a more appropriate scale. - B. Review Process.
 The application requirements, standard of review, project completion requirements and applicability of approval requirements described in Section 770 Site Plan Review shall also apply to this Section.